jupyterlab/jupyterlab/docs/source/user/running.rst

 As with the classic Jupyter Notebook, when you close a notebook document, code console, or terminal, the underlying kernel or terminal running on the server continues to run.
-This allows you to perform long-running actions and return later.
-The Running tab allows you to re-open or focus the document linked to a given kernel or terminal:
+This enables you to perform long-running actions and return later.
+The Running tab enables you to re-open or focus the document linked to a given kernel or terminal:

 .. raw:: html